WebberZone/contextual-related-posts/readme.txt

 = 3.4.2 =

+* Enhancements:
+    * Live Search in the Manual Related Posts field now searches by post ID if you enter a number

 * Bug fix:
     * Bug in Include Words functionality where all post types were incorrectly included
     * Compatibility issue with PolyLang.
 Return the default post if pll_get_post returns false